 Two key ways to evaluate the performance of a solar battery are its roundtrip efficiency and depth of discharge.

 Roundtrip efficiency is a measure of electrical losses involved with charging and discharging a battery.
 The higher the efficiency percentage, the more efficiently the battery is able to convert incoming electricity into stored electricity and then back into usable electricity.
-The Panasonic EverVolt has a roundtrip efficiency of 84% for AC-coupled batteries and 89% for DC-coupled batteries; this means that for every 10 kilowatt-hours (kWh) of electricity you put into the battery, you’ll receive 8.4 kWh of output from AC products and 8.9 kWh of output from DC products.
+The Panasonic EverVolt has a roundtrip efficiency of 90% for both AC-coupled batteries DC-coupled batteries; this means that for every 10 kilowatt-hours (kWh) of electricity you put into the battery, you’ll receive 9 kWh of output.
 You can read more about the difference between AC and DC batteries in our article specific to different battery technologies.

 Depth of discharge (DoD) indicates the percentage of a battery’s energy that has been discharged relative to the overall capacity of the battery.
 Because the useful life of a battery decreases each time you charge, discharge, and re-charge–or cycle–your battery, many battery manufacturers specify a maximum DoD level for optimal battery performance.
 In general, batteries with a higher depth of discharge are considered better quality products.
 Unfortunately, the Panasonic EverVolt doesn’t list a depth of discharge on its spec sheet.